Call Us Today for a Free Consultation: (734) 883-9584

 An arraignment is the first step in the court process.
 The arraignment serves several purposes.
-First, a person is informed of the official charge and the maximum punishment of that charge.
+First, the court informs you of the official charge and the maximum punishment of that charge.

-Second, conditions of bail and bond are ordered by the Court.
+Second, the Court order conditions of bail and bond.
 Bond conditions are requirements imposed by the Court that will last until the resolution of the case.
 Bond conditions will vary by Court.

 For example, some Courts require defendants to post a large amount of money to the Court and take daily breathe tests.
 A different Court might just give a defendant a personal recognizance bond, which means the defendant simply promises to show up for all court dates.

 And third, a person enters a plea, which at the first step would be a not guilty plea.